w3c/wai-curricula/content/designer/colors-and-styles.md

 * ensure flashing content is below the general flash and red flash thresholds
 * create designs that allow content that does not flash more than three times in a second
-* create designs that allow to disable motion animation triggered by interaction
+* create designs that allow to disable motion animation triggered by interaction, such as additional animations when scrolling

 ### Topic: Content Identification